 Properties of a material lot shall be presented as material lot properties.
 Each material can have unique values for zero or more material lot properties, such as a specific pH value for the specific material lot, or a specific density for the material lot.

-A material lot property may be tested by the execution of a material test specification with results exchanged in a material test specification result.
+A material lot property may be tested by the evaluation of a test specification with results exchanged in a test result.

 Material lot properties may contain nested material lot properties.

 A material lot property is associated with either a material lot or a material sublot.
 When associated with a material lot it specifies a property value for all material sublots, when associated with a material sublot it specifies a property value for a single sublot.

 Table 67 lists the relationship roles of a material lot property.
+Table 68 lists the attributes of material lot property.

+Table 67 – Material lot property relationship roles